 Why We Have Winter

-Judith Black, an award-winning story teller for more than twenty years, relates the ancient Greek myth of the goddess Demeter (dih-MEE-tuhr) and her daughter Persephone (per-SEF-uh-nee), and the earthly compromise of the seasons.
+Judith Black, an award-winning story teller for more than twenty years, relates the ancient Greek myth of the goddess Demeter and her daughter Persephone (per-SEFF-uh-nee), and how their tale explains the persistence of winter.

 CURWOOD: Our theme today is the coming of the solstice, the turning of the year through its shortest day, winter time, and living through it.
 What better way to begin than the classic Greek myth of winter, Persephone and Demeter?
 Judith Black is a storyteller with 20 winters of experience weaving stories for adults and children.
 She teaches and performs all over the country and has a long list of awards to her name.
 Welcome, Judith Black.